dekarrin/ictiobus/docs/fishi-usage.md

 ### Discarding Input

-Sometimes, you will want the lexer skip over certain kinds of text.
+Sometimes, you will want the lexer to skip over certain kinds of text.
 The most common use of this tends to be for ignoring whitespace, but it can be used to ignore anything you can write a regex for.